OpenTelemetry Integration¶

 Connect to existing distributed traces from other services:

-# Link to external trace (e.g., from HTTP headers)
+# Link to an external trace using a W3C traceparent header

 observability = OpenTelemetry.observability(